Thorns Barbarian Endgame Guide

 Berserking:

-• One of the biggest sources of increased damage for us.
+• One of the biggest generic sources of increased damage for us.
 Berserking acts as a 1.25x multiplier while it is active, and this damage scales even higher with the help of the Blood Rage paragon node.
-Because of this, we want to prioritize Berserking at all times and take Damage while Berserking anywhere that it is feasible - on gear and the Paragon Board.
+Because of this, we want to prioritize Berserking status at all times and take enough sources of Damage while Berserking to reach its cap.

 • Another reason for wanting to be under the effects of Berserking at all times is to benefit from Death Wish Aspect as much as possible.